Hemmou Talb

-Hemmou Talb (Tachelhit: Ḥemmu Eṭṭaleb) is an 18th-century composer of poems in the Tashelhit language of southwestern Morocco.
-In the Tashelhit Berber oral tradition, he is also known as Bab n Umareg, "the Master of Poetry", and a great number of poems still recited today are ascribed to him.
+Hemmou Talb (Tachelhit: Ḥmmu Ṭṭalb) is an 18th-century composer of poems in the Tashelhit language of southwestern Morocco.
+In the Tashelhit Berber oral tradition, he is also known as Bab n Umarg, "the Master of Poetry", and a great number of poems still recited today are ascribed to him.
 About his life nothing is known with certainty.

 Names

 The poet is known by various names.
 He is most commonly known simply as Sidi Ḥemmu, this being the name used in the oral tradition as well as in printed publications (also spelled Sidi Hammo, Sidi Hammou).
 Sidi "my Lord" is an honorary title borrowed from Arabic. Ḥammu is a colloquial variant of Muḥammad current among speakers of Shilha.